TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/module.rst

       single: __file__ (module attribute)
       single: SystemError (built-in exception)

-   Return the name of the file from which *module* was loaded using *module*'s :attr:`__file__` attribute.
+   Return the name of the file kutoka which *module* was loaded using *module*'s :attr:`__file__` attribute.
 If this is not defined, or if it is not a unicode string, raise :exc:`SystemError` and return *NULL*; otherwise return a reference to a Unicode object.